rust-lang/rust/src/doc/book/README.md

 [rust]: https://www.rust-lang.org

-“The Rust Programming Language” is split into sections.
+“The Rust Programming Language” is split into chapters.
 This introduction is the first.
 After this:

 * [Getting started][gs] - Set up your computer for Rust development.